MythicDrops/MythicDrops/website/docs/config_yml.md

   ## based drops, i.e., drops that can only spawn within
   ## certain distances from the spawn of a world?
   distance-zones-enabled: false
+  ## Should MythicDrops enable rerolling items with a special
+  ## item drop (Orb of Many Faces)?
+  rerolling-enabled: true
 display:
   ## How should the name of generated items be formatted?
   ## Uses variables contained in variables.txt.